 - Student acted in good faith per their Thunderbird Catalog and the faculty's instructions to the class. - Professor did not follow the grading process and criteria presented in the course syllabus.
-Any changes to the syllabus should be made by the beginning of the 2nd week of courses. - There has been a significant departure from school policy or published schedule. - Evidence of bias or prejudice. - For all other situations, the student should seek clarification from the Vice-President of Full-Time Programs, or his/her designee, or the Registrar.
+Any changes to the syllabus should be made by the beginning of the 2nd week of courses. - There has been a significant departure from school policy or published schedule. - Evidence of bias or prejudice. - For all other situations, the student should seek clarification from the the Registrar.

-APPEAL PROCESS
+GRADE APPEAL PROCESS